millsp/ts-toolbelt/.github/ISSUE_TEMPLATE/---feature-request.md

 ## Feature Request

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I have an issue when [...]
+A clear and concise description of what the problem is. (e.g. I have an issue when [...])

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
 Add any considered drawbacks.